pxheim/zettelkasten/workshop-residues-time-uncertainty-and-change-in-software-architecture.md

 When considering tools for architecture, none of them can be considered required as successful IT projects all use a different variation of them.
 Thus none of them are required.
 What's actually making them successful must therefore be something else.

+The tools applied are there to "do the walk" many many times looking at the problem from different angles.

 Data models are the bane of architectures E.g. defining a customer w/ ssid and credit card.
 Business changes and you now have to deal with business customers and your model breaks.
 Creating weak abstractions therefore are bad.

+Viewing the world in terms of defining things is what we do, and therefore also how we make software.

+---

+Software is ordered, meaning that it's predictable.
+If you give it an input, you know what output to expect.

+Businesses are disordered, meaning there'